mikaeilorfanian/mikaeilorfanian.github.io/_posts/2017-05-14-Caching-with-Redis.md

 2. To find out what's using or modifying our cache, we can simply use our IDE to find all instances of `OnlineUsersCacheManager`.
 3. Since we have a class encapsulating our cache, we can simply read its definition and learn about what it does and what you can do with it.

-## Is This Refactoring Really Necessary?
-Of course!
-If we spend some more time on our OOP design, we'd eventually end up with something similar to Django's ORM or SQLAlchemy.

-## Additional Notes
+## Summary
-- Redis can do much more than we've discusses here.
+- Redis is a powerful tool.
 It's well worth it to get acquainted with it.
 - OOP is a software development paradigm that can help you clean up your code.
 Languages like Java have given OOP a bad rep, but remember that everything in Python is an object.
 - Try to break down your features into steps and those steps into db hits.
 Even if you decide  not to optimize, you'll have a feeling about how different parts of your app use your db.
 One day, when you are foced to optimize, you'll know where to start.